WVUHPC/Introduction-HPC/_episodes/307-slurm.md

-Each of these parameters have a default setting they will revert to if not set however this means your script may act differently to what you expect.
+Each of these parameters has a default setting they will revert to if not set; however, this means your script may act differently to what you expect.

-You can find out more information about these parameters by viewing the manual page of the `sbatch` function.
+You can find more information about these parameters by viewing the manual page for the `sbatch` function.
 This will also show you what the default settings are.

 ```
 $> man sbatch